eltcoin/ESSID-Research/README.md

 # Centrality Metrics
 ## Research Document

-Centrality measures are used to identify the most important nodes in a network, based on their connections to other nodes.
+These centrality measures can be applied to different types of networks, including social networks, communication networks, and transportation networks.
+We are interested in how they can be applied to identify influential nodes (good and bad actors) in the network, detect community structures, and understand the flow of information or virtual assets through our network.

 Here is a list of some common centrality metrics:

+---

 1. Degree Centrality